A new approach to Kazhdan-Lusztig theory of type B via quantum symmetric pairs: BGG category of -modules of half-integer weights

-\section{BGG category of $\mathfrak{osp}(2m+1|2n)$-modules of half-integer weights}
+\chapter{BGG category of $\mathfrak{osp}(2m+1|2n)$-modules of half-integer weights}

-In this section we shall deal with a version of BGG category for $\mathfrak{osp}(2m+1|2n)$ associated with a {\em half-integer} weight set $'{X}(m|n)$.
-The relevant quantum symmetric pair turns out to be the $r\mapsto \infty$ limit of $(\U_{2r}, \U^{\jmath}_{r})$ established in Section~\ref{sec:QSPc}.
-This section is a variant of Sections~\ref{sec:BGG}-\ref{sec:b-KL}, in which we will formulate the main theorems while skipping the identical proofs.
+In this chapter we shall deal with a version of BGG category for $\mathfrak{osp}(2m+1|2n)$ associated with a {\em half-integer} weight set $'{X}(m|n)$.
+The relevant quantum symmetric pair turns out to be the $r\mapsto \infty$ limit of $(\U_{2r}, \U^{\jmath}_{r})$ established in Chapter~\ref{sec:QSPc}.
+This chapter is a variant of Chapters~\ref{sec:BGG}-\ref{sec:b-KL}, in which we will formulate the main theorems while skipping the identical proofs.

-\subsection{Setups for half-integer weights}
+\section{Setups for half-integer weights}

 Let us first set up some notations.
 Switching the sets of integers and half-integers in \eqref{eq:III}, we set